English Electric KDF9: Reminiscence

 Within English Electric, its predecessor, DEUCE, had a well-used matrix scheme based on GIP (General Interpretive Programme).
 The unreliability of valve machines led to the inclusion of a sum-check mechanism to detect errors in matrix operations.
 The scheme used block floating-point using fixed-point arithmetic hardware, in which the sum-checks were precise.
 However, when the corresponding scheme was implemented on KDF9, it used floating point, a new concept that had only limited mathematical analysis.
 It quickly became clear that sum checks were no longer precise and a project was established in an attempt to provide a usable check.
 (In floating point (A + B) + C is not necessarily the same as A + (B + C) i.e. the + operation is not associative.)
-Before long, however, it was recognized that error rates with transistor machines was not an issue; they either worked correctly or didn’t work at all.
+Before long, however, it was recognized that error rates with transistor machines was not an issue; they either worked correctly or did not work at all.
 Consequently, the idea of sum checks was abandoned.
 The initial matrix package proved a very useful system testing tool as it was able to generate lengthy performance checks well before more formal test packages which were subsequently developed.

-There is a legend that the KDF9 was developed as project KD9 (Kidsgrove Development 9) and that the 'F' in its designation was contributed by the then Chairman after a long and tedious discussion on what to name the machine at launch—"I don’t care if you call it the F—".
+There is a legend that the KDF9 was developed as project KD9 (Kidsgrove Development 9) and that the 'F' in its designation was contributed by the then chairman after a long and tedious discussion on what to name the machine at launch—"I don’t care if you call it the F—".
 The truth is more mundane: the name was chosen essentially at random by a marketing manager.
 (See also KDF8 for the parallel development and use of a commercially oriented computer.)

 The EGDON operating system was so named because one was going to UKAEA Winfrith: in Thomas Hardy's book The Return of the Native Winfrith Heath is called Egdon Heath.
 EGDON Fortran was called EGTRAN.
 Eldon was so named because Leeds University's computer was located in a converted Eldon chapel.